Zolpidem: Interactions

 People should not consume alcohol or use opioids while using Zolpidem.
 Use of opioids with zolpidem increases the risk of respiratory depression and death.
 The U.S. Food and Drug Administration (FDA) is advising that the opioid addiction medications buprenorphine and methadone should not be withheld from patients taking benzodiazepines or other drugs that depress the central nervous system (CNS).

 Next day sedation can be worsened if people take zolpidem while they are also taking antipsychotics, other sedatives, anxiolytics, antidepressants, anticonvulsants, and antihistamines.
 Some people taking antidepressants have had visual hallucinations when they also took zolpidem.

 Cytochrome P450 inhibitors, particularly CYP3A4 and CYP1A2 inhibitors such as fluvoxamine, ciprofloxacin, and clarithromycin will increase the effects of a given dose of zolpidem.
 Cytochrome P450 activators like St. John's Wort may decrease the activity of zolpidem.
 One study found that caffeine increases the concentration over time curve of zolpidem by about 20% and furthermore found that caffeine cannot adequately compensate for the impaired cognition caused by zolpidem.
 Other studies show no effect of caffeine on zolpidem metabolism.

 Chemistry

 Three chemical syntheses of zolpidem are common.
-4-Methylacetophenone is used as a common precursor.
-This is brominated and reacted with 2-amino-5-methylpyridine to give the imidazopyridine.
+4-Methylacetophenone is first brominated and that product is treated with 2-amino-5-methylpyridine to give the imidazopyridine.
 From here the reactions use a variety of reagents to complete the synthesis, either involving thionyl chloride or sodium cyanide.
 These reagents are challenging to handle and require thorough safety assessments.
 Though such safety procedures are common in the industry, they make clandestine manufacture difficult.

 Several major side-products of the sodium cyanide reaction have been characterised and include dimers and mannich products.

 Alpidem is also an imidazopyridine and is an analogue of zolpidem.
 Both agents are GABA_{A} receptor positive allosteric modulators.
 However, whereas zolpidem is used as a hypnotic and sedative, alpidem was used as an anxiolytic.